-Kennebec Valley Community College offers financial help to eligible students who enroll part-time or full-time in credit programs that lead to degrees, certificates, or diplomas, as described in the College catalog.
+Kennebec Valley Community College offers financial assistance to eligible students who enroll part-time or full-time in credit programs that lead to degrees, certificates, or diplomas, as described in the College catalog.
 While the primary responsibility for financing an education rests with the student and family, KVCC supplements this obligation with awards from grant, scholarship, work, and loan programs.
 Most students who complete the application process for financial aid and KVCC Foundation scholarships receive at least some free aid.
-Qualifying students may use the financial aid awarded from the various financial aid programs to meet both direct school costs (tuition, fees, books, supplies) and off-campus living costs (room, board, transportation, child care, personal expenses).
+Qualifying students may use the financial aid awarded from the various financial aid programs to meet both direct school costs (tuition, fees, books, supplies) and off-campus living costs (room, board, transportation, childcare, personal expenses).

 Financial assistance to students is made available through several federal, state, private, and college financial aid programs.
 To remain eligible, recipients must apply each year and maintain satisfactory academic progress toward their degrees/certificates as outlined in the Satisfactory Academic Progress Policy.
-This policy and the Financial Aid Refund Policy (for students who change enrollment status by adding/dropping courses or withdrawing from the College) are posted on the KVCC website.
+This policy and the Financial Aid Refund Policy (for students who withdraw from the College) are posted on the KVCC website.